evsasse/setup-docker-rails/README.md

 - Run `rails new` inside the container, writing the Rails scaffold to our local folder.
 - Increment the Dockerfile, and run it again to actually build the Rails dependencies into the container.
 - Rerun the container to actually run the application.
+- Configure the database connection.
+- Finally rerun the application to have it working.

 ## Step-by-step: